NURSING 7021B - Research Part II

 Required ResourcesEach student is allocated a supervisor(s) to guide the student through their research process.

 Learning & Teaching Activities

 Learning & Teaching ModesAll students are allocated a minimum of one supervisor for individual supervision.
-In addition, there will be two group sessions and access to online resources, such as voiceover recorded lectures.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A 3 unit course requires 12 hours study per week.

 Supervision: average of one hour per week.

 Learning Activities SummaryStudents will continue to develop their research proposal, their understanding of ethical research practices, and the processes involved with gaining ethics approval to conduct research.

 Specific Course RequirementsAs Research I to Research IV are part of the research component there will be milestones that need to be achieved to the satisfaction of the supervisor(s) and Course Coordinator to enable the student to progress.
 This will be assessed in a continuing grade.